kaushik-srinivasan/Multi-device-File-Transfer-App/README.md

 The app can run in the backend without disturbing the user and the clients can access the server using any browser on any device running any OS.

 *For security(yet to be implemented) reasons, create a separate directory for file transfers and change the port number if required.

+Bug Fixes (in progress)-
+After uploading a file to the server, there is an error message.
+IGNORE IT.